ShivSankar/BC-Dapp-1/README.md

 # Dapp-1
-  It's a Dapp with it's smart contract deployed on Sepolia testnet.
+  It's a Dapp with all of it's smart contracts deployed on Sepolia testnet.